Drug facts & info

 • Intensive use is where drugs are used regularly and heavily.

 • Dependent use is when you feel like you don’t have much choice in having to use – if you don’t use you start to feel worse or anxious.
-Lots of young people describe this as feeling like the need to use drugs controls them rather than them having control of their drug use.
+Lots of young people describe this as feeling like the need to use drugs controls them, rather than them having control of their drug use.

-There are some important things to know about patterns of drug use.
-First, they are not pathways – people don’t necessarily go from one type of use to the next in a neat order.
 Second, a person can have different patterns depending on the drug.
 For instance, someone might use alcohol situationally when they are with a particular group of friends, recreationally use amphetamine at dance parties, and be dependent on cannabis.

 The third thing to know is that no matter what pattern of use, there can always be risks and also ways of reducing the risks of harm associated with your drug use.